scruss/taflmunge/README.md

 * RX-only and Multiple Links flags have been retained as new fields FLAGRXONLY (= 1 if receive-only) and FLAGMULTI ('*' if part of a multi-station link path).
+* TX field is nulled if FLAGRXONLY is set.
+* DATE is reformatted as an ISO-standard YYYY-MM-DD format.
+* RECID has had leading zeroes stripped.
 * "Class of Emission (2)" has been retained as CL2EMMIS (it was stripped out by the offical DOS-only DBF converter).
 * Text fields have had blanks stripped, spacing normalized, and quote